markotoplak/toplak.io/content/_index.en.md

 [<img src="/markotoplak201808_h200.jpg" style="max-width: 20%; float:right; margin-left: 3px;" alt="Marko Toplak's headshot" />](/markotoplak201808.jpg)
 A programmer and a researcher working with data.
 An argentine tango dancer and a climber.
 From Slovenia.
-Now living near Paris.
+Now living in Ljubljana.

 [Now](/now/) - my current projects.